Briton recounts terrifying escape from Algeria siege

 "So that was a horrible, horrible thing in that you've escaped but you've escaped into the hands of the terrorists, or so we thought ...
 If you'd been captured there's pretty much no escape, you know it's going to take a miracle to get you out."

-The horrible moment lasted for about two minutes, until some of the Algerian workers began to chat with the armed men and he realized they were in the hands of the Algerian army.
+The horrible moment lasted for about two minutes, until some of the Algerian workers began to chat with the armed men and he realised they were in the hands of the Algerian army.

 "I can't put it into words," he said.
 "You just sort of hope in the back of your mind that you are going to see your family and your friends again."